MGN19/deep-learning-skin-cancer/README.md

 ## Methodology
 ### Data Exploration
 - Analyzed metadata to identify missing values and class distribution.
-- Noted dataset imbalance, requiring the use of **f1-score** as a key evaluation metric.
+- Noted dataset imbalance, requiring the use of **f1-score** as evaluation metric.
 - Decided to use only images for training, excluding metadata.

 ### Image Preprocessing
 - Resized images from **600x450** to **150x112** to optimize computational efficiency.
 - Applied label encoding to the target variable.
 - Normalized pixel values to a range between **0 and 1**.
-- Converted images to grayscale and tested **hair removal techniques**.
+- Converted images to grayscale and tested hair removal techniques.
 - Applied sharpening and histogram equalization for contrast enhancement.
 - Due to suboptimal results, preprocessing was ultimately **not used** in the final model.